lbl-srg/obc/specification/source/cdl.rst

 #.
 Block function, e.g. air handler
 #.
 Sequence application, e.g. single-zone AHU or a multiple-zone AHU
    [Should we mention atomic and sequences here?]

-.. notes:: Other tagging standards worth considering in development of the CDL tagging strategy:
+.. note:: Other tagging standards worth considering in development of the CDL tagging strategy:

       - ASHRAE Guidline 13 Specifying Direct Digital Control (DDC) Systems
       - Manufacturer specific point tagging conventions, such as Taylor Engineering and Schneider Electric